Directory of exchange schemes from policy to academia

 Type of exchange: Capacity building

-About the scheme: The Oxford Policy Engagement Network (OPEN) Peer Mentoring Scheme invites applications from OPEN members with academic or research contracts with the University of Oxford.
-In each cohort, the scheme matches 15 researchers at Oxford and 15 policy professionals at a similar career stage for 6 months, enabling them:
+About the scheme: The Oxford Policy Engagement Network (OPEN) Peer Mentoring Scheme invites applications from research staff at the University of Oxford and policy professions employed by policy organisations.
+Taking turns as mentor and mentee, participants provide each other with a sounding board, act as confidant(e), motivator, and a source of challenge and feedback, and clarify the culture, politics, and values of their respective environments.
+In each cohort, the scheme matches 25 researchers at Oxford and 25 policy professionals at a similar career stage for 6 months, enabling them:

 3) to strengthen leadership for academic-policy engagement.